COVID-19 Vaccines and Testing

 - 100 W. Dean Keeton

 - By appointment only.
-Schedule only at MyUHS.
+Schedule online at MyUHS.

 - Family Wellness Center